 - You practice empathy and approach situations with curiosity rather than defensiveness — you try to understand where someone else is coming from.

-- You recognize that it’s ok to disagree with others, but practice respectful discourse.
+- You recognize that it’s ok to disagree with others, and you practice respectful discourse.

 - You treat yourself with kindness.
 Mistakes happen; you apologize and grow from them.